-If you’re looking for cosmetic treatments to improve skin appearance, microdermabrasion might be the treatment for you.
+If you’re looking for a cosmetic treatment to improve skin appearance, microdermabrasion might be right for you.
 This non-invasive cosmetic treatment rejuvenates the skin by reducing/eliminating signs of aging like wrinkles, fine lines, stretch marks and sun damage.

 Our skin is the first line of defense when it comes to the elements, every day dealing with the effects of sun exposure, pollutants in the air, etc. So it’s not surprise that this exposure takes a toll leaving the skin looking weathered and worn.
 Fortunately, microdermabrasion offers a solution to these overexposure issues, helping to revitalize the skin and make for a more youthful appearance.